5 Glacier Hikes Near Anchorage

 There is no real trail from this point on.
 You can scramble over the boulder field, or try to cross the river to your left and find a trail around the boulder field.
 This is when it can become more challenging.

-Take the Glenn Highway South for 48 miles.
+How to get to Byron Glacier from Anchorage: Take the Glenn Highway South for 48 miles.
 Turn left towards Portage at Portage Glacier Road.
 Follow Portage Glacier Road for 6.5 miles.
 Keep right to continue on Portage Lake Loop, follow signs for Portage Glacier/Begich Boggs Visitor Center.
 Turn right onto Byron Glacier Road.
 The parking area for Byron Glacier trailhead will be on your right, one mile down the road.

-3. Portage Glacier (Winter Hike)
+3. Spencer Glacier

 Distance: 6 miles